tracking-exposed/pornhub.tracking.exposed/content/potest/announcement-1.md

 ## Update n.4 -- 22 January 2020

-People traveling and some code has to be developed to, means we don't have yet the CSV to share, but this is an initial breakdown.
-We use mongodb.
-As introduction to our system, the data collections we have are:
+Unfortunately, part of the tracking.exposed team has been busy travelling and developing some code.
+So, this means, that we don't have yet the CSV to share, but the following is an initial breakdown.
+As introduction to our system, based on MongoDB, the data collections we have is structured as follows:

 * supporters (can't be disclosed, contains authentication token)
 * htmls (raw htmls received by browser extension)
 * metadata (the actual parsed information):
   * metadata of type 'video' have tags, categories and the 8 related content
   * metadata type 'home' have the five sections and the video display
-  * metadata type 'recommented' has a sequence of videos recomended by pornhub guesses.
+  * metadata type 'recommented' has a sequence of videos recomended by pornhub guesses

-Gross entries count (which might also be collected when the test was over, and we've to decide if consider them or not):
+Gross entries count (which might also be collected when the test was over, and we have to decide if consider them or not):

 ```
 > db.getCollection('htmls').count({href: "https://www.pornhub.com/", savingTime: { $gte: new Date("2020-01-19") }})